 Authentication

-In order to use an external source of authentication you may need to enable the relevant PHP extension(s).
-For example, LDAP sources will require the php-ldap
+In order to use an external authentication source, you may need to enable the relevant PHP extension.

 There is no limit to the number of authentication sources that can be configured.

-To allow GLPI to create users automatically from external authentication sources as they try to log in, it must be enabled in the Setup > Authentication > Setup form.
-When using LDAP directories, it is possible to configure the action that GLPI takes when a user is no longer present in the LDAP directory from this same form.
+When using LDAP directories, it is possible to configure the action GLPI takes when a user is no longer present in the LDAP directory from this same form.

 Last updated